AVID (Advancement Via Individual Determination)

 AVID is a program that the Gresham-Barlow School District implemented in 2006 at Gresham and Sam Barlow High Schools.
 The AVID program was expanded to three middle schools--Clear Creek, Dexter McCarty, and Gordon Russell--in September 2007.

-The graduating Class of 2010 included over 30 students who participated in the AVID program, Many of these graduates will be continuing their education in community colleges and universities in Oregon.
+Each year, our graduating classes include about 30 students who participated in the AVID program.
+Many of these graduates will be continuing their education in community colleges and universities in Oregon.

 AVID's mission is to close the achievement gap by preparing all students for college readiness and success in a global society.